drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

 ## 🔍 Methodology

-- Explain the methodology and the techniques that will be used in the project.
-Provide a detailed methodology that outlines how the proposed data science project will be executed, including data collection and cleaning, data analysis, machine learning algorithms, and data visualization techniques.

-- Explain how the data will be collected and processed.

-- Discuss the software and hardware resources that will be required for the project.
+- Data Collection: The first step in the project is to collect relevant healthcare data.
+This can include electronic health records (EHRs), medical claims data, and other relevant sources.
+The data will be obtained from different sources, including hospitals, clinics, and insurance providers.
+The data will be collected in a secure manner, and all relevant privacy regulations will be adhered to.

+- Data Cleaning: Once the data is collected, it needs to be cleaned and preprocessed.
+This involves removing irrelevant data, handling missing data, and resolving any inconsistencies.
+The data will also be transformed into a format suitable for analysis.

+- Data Analysis: The cleaned data will be analyzed to identify patterns and trends.
+This can be done using descriptive statistics and data visualization techniques.
+Exploratory data analysis (EDA) will be performed to gain an understanding of the data and identify potential outliers and anomalies.

+- Machine Learning Algorithms: Once the data has been analyzed, machine learning algorithms will be used to build predictive models.
+This can include supervised and unsupervised learning techniques such as regression analysis, decision trees, and clustering algorithms.
+The models will be trained and tested using the available data.

+- Data Visualization: Finally, the results of the analysis and machine learning models will be visualized using various techniques, including graphs, charts, and dashboards.
+This will allow stakeholders to easily understand and interpret the results.

 ## 🔧 System Architecture